 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Vegan Heart of Palm and Avocado Salad with Lime, Green Onion, and Cilantro is a great salad for low-carb and low-glycemic diets.
-All the low-carb ingredients in this salad are great for the South Beach Diet, but avocados are a limited food so you should probably make this a side dish salad for South Beach, especially for Phase One.
+Heart of Palm and Avocado Salad is a great salad for low-carb and low-glycemic diets.
+All the low-carb ingredients in this salad are great for the original South Beach Diet, but avocados are a limited food so you should probably make this a side dish salad for South Beach, especially for Phase One.

 Find More Recipes Like This One: